apache/echarts-handbook/contents/en/application/chart-types/bar/stacked-bar.md

 >The value of `stack` explained what series will be stacked up together.
 Theoretically, the specific value of 'stack' is meaningless.
 However, we prefer some suggestive strings for the convenience of reading.
 >
->For instance, here is statics with 4 series that is about the amount of male and female. "adult male" and "boy" need to be stacked while "adult female" and "girl" need to be stacked.
+>For instance, here is a chart with 4 series that counted the amount of male and female. "adult male" and "boy" need to be stacked while "adult female" and "girl" need to be stacked.
 In this case, the suggestive value of `stack` is `'male'` and `'female'`.
-Although meaningless string like `'a'` and `'b'` can achieve the same effect but has worse code readability.
+Although meaningless strings like `'a'` and `'b'` can achieve the same effect but the code will have worse readability.